 Page 1.
 Audit contract and execution of the engagement 1 2.
 Analysis of, and explanatory notes to, significant items in the financial statements 3 3.
 Summary of the results of the audit 4 3.1.
-Conclusion on the compliance of the financial statements and the annual report of the Company Directors and responsibility statement 4 3.2.
+Conclusion on the compliance of the financial statements and the annual report of Company Directors as well as on the responsibility statement 4 3.2.
 Information provided 4 3.3.
-Statement on matters pursuant to section 273(2) UGB 4 4.
+Statement on matters pursuant to section 273(2) UGB (execution of reporting obligation) 4 4.
 Auditor's report 5